 C44.
 Line 373 : Incomplete references and discussion.
 Eimeria prevalence and density.
 The author refer to Winternitz, el al.2012, with no demonstrated effects, which results going in the same direction as their analysis.
 But they omit to refer to Hakkarainen et al. (cited by the author for effect of Eimeria body conditions).
 Is it because they have opposite conclusions, as “The presence of Eimeria parasites was higher in dense mainland populations than insparsely populated islands”.

 We cite Winternitz et al. 2012 to show that lower density does not necessarily correlate with increased prevalence (“This is, however, not a general law [...]
 Independent of the direction of the effect, correlation between abundance and prevalence could be confounded with intrinsic effects of hybrid hosts.”).
-For completion of the discussion we added the Hakkarainen citation.
+For completion of the discussion we added the Hakkarainen et al. citation.

 Lines 373-375 “Independent of the direction of the effect (of the density on transmission) , correlation between abundance and prevalence could be confounded with intrinsic effects of hybrid hosts”.
 See above comments on the definition of these two indexes.
 Abundance is not more correlated to prevalence that it is correlated to intensity.
 In other words, these three indexes are linked as they reflect distributions of parasite.
 Zero loads not only reflect similar transmission or density but also potential resistance and clearances ( i.e. intrinsic abilities of the host).
 See above comments on the origin of zero load and upcoming specific comments on” parasitological indexes approach”